Skip to main content

 Who this is for: Security engineers, ML platform teams, and application developers building or operating LLM-based systems — especially those with agentic capabilities, RAG pipelines, or multi-tenant deployments.

-Prompt injection is an attack in which untrusted content — user input, retrieved documents, tool outputs, or agent-to-agent messages — causes an LLM to deviate from its intended behavior.
-Unlike traditional injection vulnerabilities (SQL injection, XSS), prompt injection cannot be solved by escaping or parameterization because LLMs process instructions and data in the same context window with no hard boundary between them.
+Prompt injection is an attack in which untrusted content causes an LLM to deviate from its intended behavior.
+It cannot be solved by escaping or parameterization because LLMs process instructions and data in the same context window with no hard boundary between them.
+For the full vulnerability analysis, attack type definitions, and architectural root cause, see Prompt Injection Vulnerability.
+For documented incidents and detection indicators, see Prompt Injection Attack.

 Defense 1: Privilege Separation